viniciusgerevini/clyde-js/README.md

 - [ ] error messages
 - [ ] make line and column position more accurate
 - [ ] implement snapshot tests with examples
+- [ ] instantiate parser / lexer before each test.
+Currently there is state inside the lexer

 ### Docs